JorikVL/iot-KIST-DigitalTwin/Documentation.md

 ### OnMousePin

 The OnMousePin script is attached to each mapPin object.
 It contains the sensor id of the sensor it represents.
-The start method will find the Manager and the showDataSensor script that is a component of the manager.
+The start method will find the Manager and the showDataSensor script that is a component of the manager so that we can use its methods.
-When the user clicks on a mapPin object the OnMouseDown method will detect this and call the method DisplayData of the showDataSensor script and pass along the sensor Id argument
+When the user clicks on a mapPin object the OnMouseDown method will detect this and call the method DisplayData of the showDataSensor script and pass along the sensor Id argument.

     public class OnMousePin : MonoBehaviour
     {